ggreenjr/PowerShell-Snippets/README.md

 useful as functions in my PowerShell profile to perform certain tasks on an as needed basis, and others I have found useful in both of the aforementioned scenarios.
 For each snippet of code, there should be two files in the repository, a `.ps1` file and a `.snippets.ps1xml` file.
 The `.ps1` files are Powershell files containing the code snips.
 The `.snippets.ps1xml` files are used in conjunction with the Powershell ISE in order to create shortcuts for placing custom code into the scripts you are working on.
-In order to make use of `.snippets.ps1xml` files, they must be put in the `%USERPROFILE%\Documents\WindowsPowerShell\Snippets` directory of the system on which you are using the Powershell ISE.
+To make use of `.snippets.ps1xml` files, they must be put in the `%USERPROFILE%\Documents\WindowsPowerShell\Snippets` directory of the system on which you are using the Powershell ISE.
 It is my hope that you will find these bits as useful as I have.

 ## Snippets: